 Considered to be the traditional Venetian mask, bauta comes from the German “behüten“, meaning to protect.
-It is always white and used to mostly cover the facial features.
+It has always been a popular mask because it is mostly covers the facial features, which allowed people to conceal both their identity and social class.
+The bauta also allows the wearer to easily eat and drink, which is probably another reason why it has long been the popular Venetian mask style.
 It is always worn with the black hat with three tips (tricorno).

 Invented in France, the moretta mask was quickly adopted by Venetian women because of the way it accentuated their feminine features.
 The moretta mask was actually first worn by women visiting convents and secured by clenching a button between their teeth.
 This ensured their vow of silence in the convent.
 Modern moretta masks are much more comfortable and simply tie on.

-The volto mask is also called the larva mask, meaning ghost-like appearance.
-It was quite comfortable to wear and allowed the wearer to eat and drink easily.
-It was worn by men with a black cloak and the black tricorno hat.
+The volto mask is also called the larva mask, meaning ghost-like appearance since the volto mask is always white.
+It was quite comfortable to wear and allowed the wearer to eat and drink easily, since the original volto mask did not cover the entire face like today’s modern versions.
+It was worn by both men and women with a black cloak and the black tricorno hat.

 One of the first actresses in the Commedia dell’arte felt her face was much to beautiful to cover completely, and so instead wore a half-mask especially designed for her.
 The mask type quickly became popular and nowadays is highly decorated with gold, silver, crystal, and feathers.